SLSkrzypinski/TESS_diagnosis/README.md

 The TPF is created making use of the Python3 version of **tpf plotter** by J. Lillo-Box (publicly available in https://github.com/jlillo/tpfplotter), which also made use of the Python packages **astropy**, **lightkurve** and **numpy**.

 Periods are calculated using the **Generalised Lomb-Scargle** periodogram by M. Zechmeister (publicly available in https://github.com/mzechmeister/GLS).
+For this, photometric points which deviate more than 5&sigma

 As TESS targets are observed at a 2 minute cadence and each sector is observed for 27 days, the periodogram will look for periods between 4 minutes and 13.5 days.